jpitty03/PoEAnnouncementDiscordBot/README.md

 > Message me on Discord for support (IceTown), or join our [Discord](https://discord.gg/DcstwdqbGP)
 ---

-## Commands (Admins Only)
+## Commands (Mods Only)

 > **Note:**
-> Only administrators in your server can use these commands.
+> Only moderators/admins in your server can use these commands.
 Non-admin users will not receive any responses.
+>
+> A moderator must have one of these permissions: **Administrator, ManageChannels, ManageMessages, or KickMembers**

 ### `!setpoechannel #channel`
 Sets the channel where the Path of Exile announcements will be posted.